Jonathan Cecil: Career

 He also worked in radio, where his credits included The Hitchhiker's Guide to the Galaxy and The Brightonomicon.
-He also appeared in The Next Programme Follows Almost Immediately, playing characters with very bad foreign accents.
+He also appeared in The Next Programme Follows Almost Immediately, playing characters with foreign accents.
 Additionally, he stood in for Derek Nimmo in the role of the Bishop's Chaplain, the Reverend Mervyn Noote, in the second series of the radio episodes of the ecclesiastical sitcom All Gas and Gaiters, which ran for twenty episodes.
-In the series of adaptations from P. G. Wodehouse What Ho!
-Jeeves (1973–81) he played the recurring character Bingo Little.

-He narrated audio books of many of P. G. Wodehouse's books, performing voice characterisations for each character, and becoming possibly the most known narrator to ever perform the series.
+He narrated audio books of many of P. G. Wodehouse's books, performing voice characterisations for each character.
+He might have been more strongly identified with narration of the series than any other actor.